g1R87/todo-app/assignments/assignment3.md

   b.
 Copy properties of an object
   c.
 Copy values of an array
 3. Convert previous work to arrow function
 4. Create a file called main.js and files for above task.
-Only create data on the previous 3 files and print the values from main.js only.
+Only create data and functions on the previous 3 files and print the values from main.js only.